-Published since 1873, the Thomas Cook European Rail Timetable was a remarkable book, an essential companion for any serious train traveller to Europe.
-It used to cost £14.99 from selected branches of Thomas Cook (ask at the bureau de change section) or online from Thomas Cook Publishing.
-But read on...
+Published since 1873, the European Rail Timetable is a remarkable book, an essential companion for any serious train traveller to Europe...

 The death of the Thomas Cook Timetable, August 2013...

-In summer 2013, Thomas Cook Group pulled the plug on their whole publications department, and the August 2013 edition was the last Thomas Cook European Timetable ever published, just months after it celebrated 140 years of publication.
+It was originally called the Thomas Cook European Timetable.
+But in summer 2013, the Thomas Cook Group pulled the plug on their whole publications department, and the August 2013 edition was the last Thomas Cook European Timetable ever published, just months after it celebrated 140 years of publication.
 But don't panic...

-The rebirth of the European Rail Timetable, early 2014...
+The rebirth of the European Rail Timetable, March 2014...

-The dedicated ex-Thomas Cook team have put together a private venture to carry on publication.
-The space to watch is www.europeanrailtimetable.eu, and they expect to publish their first edition in early 2014.
+The dedicated ex-Thomas Cook team have put together a private venture to carry on publication, and it is now called simply the European rail Timetable.
+Their first edition in March 2014 is now on sale at www.europeanrailtimetable.eu for £15.99.

 Schematic maps of all major European rail & ferry routes, both international & within each country, see the sample map below;